growingpenguin/growingpenguin.github.io/_posts/2023-04-07-AmericanNovels.md

 The American Dream <br/>
 3.The freedom to go anywhere and become anyone has profoundly shaped the American psyche.<br/>
 The Road<br/>
-4.The theme about a young person's transition from being a child to being an adult is called. <br/>
+4.The theme about a young person's transition from being a child to beeing an adult is called. <br/>
 Coming of age <br/>
 5.When the written material was mainly Sermons, Diaries and personal histories.<br/>
 Colonial/Puritan Period 1600-1800<br/>